Conservation Officer Report

 Reminder---anyone born after December 31st, 1979 cannot purchase a license to hunt in Minnesota without first taking a DNR Safety Training Course and receiving a certificate.
 In addition many states have even more stringent mandatory Hunter Education requirements.
 Check before you go!!!

-Reminder---Any resident born after December 31st, 1976, who operates a snowmobile in Minnesota, must possess a snowmobile Certificate.
-Two options are available to complete certification, 11 and older can attend the traditional youth course.
+Reminder---Any resident born after December 31st, 1976, who operates a snowmobile in Minnesota, must possess a snowmobile certificate.
+Two options are available to complete certification.
+Ages 11 and older can attend the traditional youth course.
 Those 16 or older can take the at home CD course.

 Reminder---Anyone born after July 1st, 1987, who operates an ATV on public lands and waters in Minnesota, must successfully complete the ATV Safety Training CD course.
 Persons under age 16 must complete the ATV CD Course and riding component before riding on public lands.
 Youth/Adult ATV Training CDs are available by calling 1-800-366-8917 or 1-888-MINNDNR.